-As we’ve learned more and more in recent years, it’s very difficult to find good, healthy cosmetics.
-Words like “organic” and “natural” are not well-regulated and are often misleading, with numerous “natural” products containing toxic substances.
-We’ll walk through the toxic substances often included in nail polish, how to spot them, and how to avoid them in the first place.
+As we’ve learned more and more in recent years, it’s very difficult to find good cosmetic products that are also good for your health.
+Words like “organic” and “natural” are thrown around a lot, but they’re not well-regulated and are often misleading.
+In fact, many “natural” products contain toxic substances.
+So if you want to see what toxic substances may be hiding in your nail polish (and how to spot and void them), here’s what you need to know.

 The toxic trio of nail polish

-If you look at the label of any nail polish, you’ll see a swarm of chemicals, such as butyl acetate, heptane, and dimethyl adipate.
-While most of these are completely harmless, some are not so benign.
+If you look at the label of any nail polish, you’ll see a swarm of chemicals, such as butyl acetate, heptane, and dimethyl adipate — words that don’t mean much to the average user.
+Despite their name, most of these are completely harmless — but some are not so benign.

 Other health concerns with nail polish